This article provides a breakdown of the components that make up the Variance Page.

 Variance (UM): Same as above, but displayed in the item's unit of measurement (ml, lbs, etc

 Variance Cost ($): The cost of the variance based on the wholesale price (your cost/unit on the Items page).

 Variance Retail ($): The retail value of the variance based on a weighted average of all the POS items that the item is an ingredient.
 In other words, what the variance cost would have sold for.

 Details: Clicking details provides a full breakdown of your data, showing exactly what was sold, the recipes / POS Items, and your history of inventory counts and invoices.

 Note: If you want to toggle on additional columns, or re-arrange them, see the "Customizing Your Display" section below.

 There are a number of filters to help identify any issues you may have with your variance.

-Aside from the default columns, there are many more that you can toggle on by clicking “Columns” on the right hand side.
-Some options include seeing your sales, consumption and variance in oz, and beginning and ending inventory counts.
+Aside from the default columns, there are many more that you can toggle on by clicking the gear icon on the left-hand side of the screen, then "Columns"

 You can customize the layout of this page by dragging and dropping columns to where you want them.